What kind of services does AISD offer for GT students?

 Who decides if my child will be admitted in the GT program?

 A campus decision making committee reviews the data collected for each child who was screened.
 The committee makes final decisions based on the analysis of collected information.
 If a child is not selected they can be screened again in a year.
 A child can be screened once a year.

 Will my child have to go through the identification process every year?

 Once a child enters the GT program, he/she will remain in the program through all grade levels, unless exited according to AISD produres.
-If you have any additional questions, you can contact Amie Chalberg, the assistant principal, at 512-414-5310.
+If you have any additional questions, you can contact Nicole Lozo, the school counselor, at 512-841-5376.